Sourcing Smart Home Devices for Saudi Arabia: A China Buyer's Guide

 How SABER and SASO actually work

 SABER is the online platform; SASO is the standards authority whose regulations SABER enforces.
 The Saudi importer registers the product, a SASO-approved Conformity Assessment Body reviews the IEC reports, and a Product Certificate of Conformity (PCoC) is issued per model, then a Shipment Certificate (SCoC) per consignment.
 The factory never logs into SABER — but the whole chain stalls without its test reports.
-The full mechanics, costs, and timeline are in the SASO and SABER certification guide, and the reference pages for SASO and SABER cover each in isolation.
+The full mechanics, costs, and timeline are in the SASO and SABER certification guide and the related multi-market certification guide, and the reference pages for SASO and SABER cover each in isolation.

 Tuya vs Zigbee vs Matter for the Gulf